chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 image: img/postbanners/2022-06-02-whats-new-in-sql-server-2022.png
 ---

-I've been exicted to play around with some of the new features and language enhancements that are available in SQL Server 2022 so I've been keeping an eye on the Microsoft Docker repository for a new 2022 image.
-Well, they finally added it to Docker Hub!
+I've been exicted to play with the new features and language enhancements in SQL Server 2022 so I've been keeping an eye on the Microsoft Docker repository for the 2022 image.
+Well they finally added it!
 I immediately pulled the image and started playing with it.

 I want to focus on the language enhancements as those are the easiest to demonstrate, and I feel that's what you'll be able to take advantage of the quickest after upgrading.